 About the “Empowering Our Ballet Students” Blog Series

-This is the third and final entry in a series of posts on teaching ballet in a way that leads to more empowered students.
-For more on this topic, check out Part 1 and Part 2.
+This is the second in a series of blog posts considering the ways we can teach ballet in a way that leads to greater student empowerment.
+You can explore more by reading Part 1 and Part 3 of the series.
 What is an empowered dancer?
 In my opinion, students who are empowered are:

 - Self-aware and self-reliant (physically, cognitively, and emotionally)

 - Confident and able to make their own decisions

 - Able to apply their knowledge and skills in new situations

 - Conscious of and empathetic to those around them

 The first post considered ways that we can help our students develop a better understanding of technique and skills for lifelong health and wellness.
 These practices will help students develop body-awareness, transfer their skills between dance genres and into their everyday activities, and come to appreciate their bodies and their own abilities.
 In this post, I offer some suggestions for helping our students develop strong communication and critical thinking skills.